 Proper Home Maintenance;

-will save you time and money.
+Will save you time and money.
 Often a quick fix cost more in the end.
 Think long-term home maintenance and resale value as you make repairs and upgrades to your home.
-This is a list of items to think about.
+Items to consider.

 When in the shower and someone flushes the toilet, are you scalded?
-Usually caused by corroded galvanized pipes or by undersized plumbing lines.
+Usually caused by corroded galvanized pipes or by small plumbing lines.
 In my opinion, Pex Plumbing is superior to all others as they can handle hot and cold, do not rust or corrode.
-This is good to remember when it is time to replace water lines.
+It is good to remember when it is time to replace water lines.

 When home maintenance requires replacing shut off valves or hose bibs, I recommend ball valves, as they are easy to operate and last longer.